-I group similar tasks together in text files and edit them with FoldingText (which is designed to work with plain text lists).
+I group similar tasks together in text files and edit them with FoldingText (which is designed for working with lists formatted in Markdown).

 This isn’t revolutionary — these are just text files.
 But, that means it’s super easy to add, edit, and sort.
-And I can complete a task by simply deleting the line (⌘ + ⌥ + Delete).
-All using the keyboard.
+And I can complete a task by deleting the line (⌘ + ⌥ + Delete), all using the keyboard.

 The main file is Tasks.txt.
-But I have others — joesparano.com.txt (thoughts for journaling), Buy.txt (groceries), Links.txt (stuff to read and watch later), Friends.txt (notes for future conversations), and more.
+But I have others — Journal.txt (thoughts for journaling), Buy.txt (grocery list), Links.txt (stuff to read and watch later), Friends.txt (notes for future conversations), and more.

 The files are synced to Dropbox, which allows for some cool automagic stuff.
-Any changes in the cloud are immediately visible on my Mac (even if the file’s open — which is pretty cool).
+Any changes in the cloud are immediately visible on my Mac (even if the file’s open).

 Apple Calendar → Google Calendar

-Apple Calendar syncs with Google Calendar, which enables more automagic.
+Apple and Google Calendars sync, which enables more automagic.

 Google Calendar → IFTTT → Dropbox → Tasks.txt

 When a task hits its scheduled date/time, it’s added to Tasks.txt automatically — using IFTTT to connect Google Calendar and Dropbox.